 Maybe we have great self-service systems in place, which customers love, meaning that we only get those really tricky contacts.
 This means that our FCR rate is going to be lower than a competitor with no self-service at all, which still has customers phoning in for transactional contacts.
 But it doesn’t mean that they are doing a better job than us.

 So not only will FCR rates vary significantly from one industry to another, they will vary greatly within certain sectors too.
 Especially if each contact centre is measuring FCR in a different way – whether that is through asking customers directly, post-contact surveys or repeat contacts.

-Take a look at the video snippet below, taken from a recent Call Centre Helper webinar, in which Nerys explains in greater detail why there is no such thing as an industry-standard rate for FCR.
+Take a look at the video snippet below, taken from a recent Call Centre Helper webinar, in which Nerys explains the industry-standard rate for FCR.

 With this in mind, we should only be using internal benchmarks for FCR – using external benchmarks will only serve to waste time.